-I’ve personally never made a coffee flavored cupcake before.
+I’ve never made a coffee flavored cupcake before.
 Have you?
 I was especially thrilled because I had all of the items on hand.
 Nothing too tricky here as far as ingredients go: butter, sugar, flour, eggs, milk, the usual gang.
 Lindsay uses only egg whites in a lot of her cupcake recipes, something I’ve picked up on in the past few years.
 They create a super fluffy cupcake while egg yolks typically weigh things down.
 You’ll need 3 egg whites for today’s recipe.
 One ingredient you may not have on hand, but is worth a trip to the store: instant espresso.

 Instant espresso is what gives these coffee cupcakes their spot-on flavor; we use it in these milk chocolate mocha blondies, espresso chocolate chip cake, and peppermint mocha cookies, too.
 It’s typically in the coffee aisle of major grocery stores.
 Instant coffee– a dark roast– could be used, but keep in mind that it tends to taste a little sour.
 Instant espresso powder is your best bet and you can add a teaspoon or two to any batch of brownies, chocolate cake batter, or cupcake batter to intensify the chocolate flavor.

 Mix the instant espresso powder with a little hot water to make an ultra concentrated liquid, which will go directly into the batter.
 And the batter is a beautiful coffee color (pictured above!).
 The aroma will remind you of your favorite cafe and bakery.
 Definitely taste test-worthy.
 You won’t regret it.

 Lindsay’s nutella frosting looked incredible, but I used the last of my shortening in about 17 pie crusts I prepped for November.
 (Just you wait!!!)
 So I simply used butter instead.
-This stuff is unbelievably creamy and while you may have resisted tasting the cupcake batter, you’ll have zero self control up in this business:
+If you’re interested, I have a completely separate post for my beloved Nutella frosting.
+You can use it on anything and everything!

 I’m a fan of this frosting to cupcake ratio. ↑